premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 ---

-7. Do we face any problem with Array and ArrayList Collection in C#?
+7. Do we face any problems with Array and ArrayList Collection in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)